funnywordsmagicman/minions-guide-timeline/MAIN.md

 &emsp; This is a personal, non-commercial project intended for educational or informational purposes.

 &emsp; All Minecraft-related logos, assets, and trademarks are the property of Mojang AB / Microsoft.
-No rights to the official intellectual property are granted.
+No rights to the official intellectual property have been granted.

 <br>